redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 1. Start with the form and then the comment display
 2. Start with the comment display and then add the form

-To keep things simple let's start with the display first, then we'll move on to more complex work of a form and service to save data.
+To ease into things, let's start with the fetching and displaing comments first and then we'll move on to more complex work of adding a form and service to save data.
+Of course, this is Redwood, so even forms and services aren't *that* complex!

 ### Storybook